Academic Standing FAQs

-- Schedule your Academic Success meeting as soon as possible.
-We recommend meeting with your Academic Success Advisor by the 10th day of classes.
+• Schedule your Academic Success meeting as soon as possible.
+It is recommended that students meet with their Academic Success Advisor by the 10th day of classes.

 Why can’t I access the Academic Success Plan (ASP)?